-Since 1955, the Monaco Grand Prix has been ever-present on the F1 calendar, though the race’s history extends further than that.
+With the exception of 2020, the Monaco Grand Prix has been ever-present on the F1 calendar since 1955, though the race’s history extends further than that.
 The very first race around the principality was held in 1929, and was organised by Antony Noghes, who the final corner at the track is now named after.

 Once likened to riding your bike around the living room, Monaco is an event like no other.
 An overtaking show is not what you’re going to get in the principality, but seeing the drivers on the edge between the tight barriers in the playground of the rich and the famous is a spectacle in itself.
 Highlights of the track include the Lowes Hairpin – the slowest corner on the F1 calendar – and the Tabac and Swimming Pool complex, the fastest part of the track taken at around 200km/h.